 The Arlington Area

-Not just a great place to live, Arlington offers diverse attractions for out-of-town visitors.
+Not only is it a great place to live, Arlington offers diverse natural attractions for out-of-town visitors.

 Getting Here from Downtown: Take the Mathews Bridge east; it will become the Arlington Expressway.
 Then, exit north at University to enter Arlington.

 While you're here, don't miss these three Arlington attractions.

 1. Timucuan Ecological and Historic Preserve